 History & Mission

-ONU Law's mission is to educate and transform students into competent, ethical, professional legal practitioners able to apply their skills and talents in traditional and emerging environments.
+ONU Law's mission is to educate and transform students into competent, ethical and professional legal practitioners able to apply their skills and talents in traditional and emerging environments.
 We work diligently to maintain an educational program that prepares students for admission to the bar and effective and responsible participation in the legal profession.
-Our objectives are to provide students with a foundation in legal reasoning, analysis, and writing; to give them a thorough understanding of the structures and policies of the law; to help them acquire a broad and general understanding of how the law and legal institutions evolve and operate; and to make them aware of the limits of the law and how lawyers can contribute beyond the boundaries of the profession.
+Our objectives are to provide students with a foundation in legal reasoning, analysis and writing; to give them a thorough understanding of the structures and policies of the law; to help them acquire a broad and general understanding of how the law and legal institutions evolve and operate; and to make them aware of the limits of the law and how lawyers can contribute beyond the boundaries of the profession.

 The educational program is designed not only to address current and anticipated legal problems, but also to provide students with a substantial opportunity to regularly interact with faculty, to enhance and expand their exposure to professional skills, and to examine a topic of personal interest within a critical yet collegial environment.
 The program offers a traditional, comprehensive curriculum consistent with producing ethical, competent and responsible professionals.

 A Values-Based Legal Education